Wolfgang-Ernst, Prince of Ysenburg and Büdingen

 Wolfgang-Ernst Ferdinand Heinrich Franz Karl Georg Wilhelm, VIII.
 Prince of Ysenburg and Büdingen in Wächtersbach (born 20 June 1936 in Frankfurt am Main) is a German aristocrat.
 He is currently head of the House of Ysenburg and Büdingen.

 From 1992 to 2008 he was the president of the Automobilclub von Deutschland (AvD).
-He is a diploma-merchant and was responsible for the private clients transactions of the DG-Bank for many years.
+He holds a degree in business administration ("Diplom-Kaufmann") and was responsible for the private clients transactions of the DG-Bank for many years.

 Family

 Wolfgang-Ernst is the first of five children of His Serene Highness, Otto-Friedrich III.
 Friedrich Viktor Ferdinand Maximilian Gustav Richard Bogislav, Prince of Ysenburg and Büdingen, and Her Serene Highness Felicitas Anna Eleonore Cecilie, née Princess Reuss zu Köstritz.
-In 1967, he married Leonille Elisabeth Victoria Barbara Margarete Princess of Sayn-Wittgenstein-Berleburg, the daughter of the bursar of the leading German political partie CDU Casimir Johannes Prince of Sayn-Wittgenstein-Berleburg.
+In 1967, he married Leonille Elisabeth Victoria Barbara Margarete Princess of Sayn-Wittgenstein-Berleburg, the daughter of Casimir Johannes, Prince of Sayn-Wittgenstein-Berleburg who was the bursar of the leading German political party, CDU.
 They have three children and live at Büdingen Castle.